15 Characteristics of a Successful Mentor

-Helping her integrate seamlessly and quickly into the new workplace was well outside of their job description.
-Nor was it the organization's expectation that the mentor is an integral component in a new employee welcome.
-This has changed for the better.
+Helping the new employee integrate seamlessly and quickly into the new workplace was well outside of their job description.
+Nor was it the organization's expectation that the mentorship was an integral component in a new employee welcome.
+This situation has changed for the better.

 When making every employee successful as soon as possible became the new norm, formal organization needs from a mentor grew.
 A formal mentor relationship can jump-start the learning curve and help a new employee succeed.